zachsain/phase-1-project/README.md

 * Select cocktails to add to your library using the 'add to library' button
 *  Click on cocktails from your library for cocktail description, and to remove cocktail form library

-# How to interpret the code
+# How to interpret the code:

-* The first function in the code is the fetch request
+* The fetchRequst Function

     - This is where we are fetching the data from the api.
     - This function will later be used as a callback function where the value of fetchrequest argument, is that of the search value.
     - The argument being passed for the fetchRequst function is interpolated at the end of the api's url.
     - Once we've converted that data into json format, we then use a callback function of searchAndRender.

+* The searchAndRender Function

     - The searchAndRender function takes the data form the search and renders it to the page
-    -
+    - searchAndRender uses a callback in the button event listener to call libraryRender which takes an argument of cocktailLibrary (found at the top of the page)

+* The libraryRender Function:
+    - This function takes the drinks that have been clicked on the add to library button and renders them to the library div
+    - Once a cocktail image has been added to the cocktail library and event listener is added for when a user clicks that image
+    - Once a user clicks that image renderLibraryCard is then called with the argument of the drink that was clicked

+* The renderLibrary Function